The TfL Film Office covers the following modes:

 We protect our brand and charge for its use.
 Find out how to apply to use our intellectual property on the Product licensing page.

 Payment for all permits must be made either in advance or on the day.
-We accept most major credit or debit cards, BACS transfer or cash.
+We accept BACS transfer.

 You must have a current policy of insurance, providing cover for death and personal injury to any person and loss of, or damage to, any property.
 Your public liability insurance must be for at least £5,000,000.